 For many people there is a limit on the total amount of benefits they can claim.
 This is known as the benefit cap.

 In Wales, the total amount of benefits that can be received by any individual or family is capped at:

 - £384.62 per week for single parents and couples with children (£20,000 per year)

 - £257.69 per week for single people (£13,400 per year).

 The benefit cap is likely to apply to you if you are out of work and claiming benefits such as Income Support, Jobseeker’s Allowance or Employment and Support Allowance (and you are not in the support group).
-Housing Benefit counts towards the maximum amount of benefit that can be paid so you may find that this is reduced.
+Housing benefit and universal credit count towards the maximum amount of benefit that can be paid so you may find that these payments are reduced.

 The benefit cap does not apply if you are a pensioner or are working and receiving Working Tax Credit.
 It also does not apply if you are claiming certain disability benefits.
 For more information see our page on the benefit cap.

 To apply for Universal Credit you usually have to go online.
 Take a look at our page on How do I apply for Universal Credit? for more details.

 For most other benefits you will need to fill in a form, which you can get from your local council office or you can call the Jobcentre Plus benefits claim line on 0800 055 66 88.
 You can ask if you are not sure which form you need to complete.
 You should fill in and return any paperwork as quickly as possible.
 If possible, hand in your completed form in person and get a receipt in case there are problems later.
 Take photocopies of everything if you can.

 You will normally need to provide your national insurance number and possibly proof of your identity (such as a birth certificate) and proof of your income (such as your benefit book or wage slips).
 If you don’t provide this information your claim could be stopped or delayed.
 If you are having problems providing this information, get advice.